Emeritus Professor Robert Jackson BA MA PhD DLitt PGCE FAcSS

 The Harper Award is presented ‘to outstanding leaders whose work in other fields has had profound impact upon religious education’.
 Bob Jackson was only the 12th person to receive the international award since its launch in 1975, and he joined the ranks of Marshall McLuhan, Margaret Mead and Paulo Freire.
 Professor Jackson was also awarded Life Membership of the Religious Education Association.

-Some of his academic publications have been translated into Danish, French, Georgian, German, Greek, Japanese, Korean, Norwegian, Russian and Turkish, and the Warwick RE Project curriculum books have been translated into Japanese and published in DVD format.
+Some of his academic publications have been translated into Danish, Dutch, Estonian, French, Georgian, German, Greek, Japanese, Korean, Norwegian, Romanian, Russian, Spanish, Turkish and Ukrainian, and the Warwick RE Project curriculum books have been translated into Japanese and published in DVD format.

 Council of Europe and the European Wergeland Centre

 Professor Jackson has been involved in the Council of Europe’s work on Religions and Education since it first moved into this field in 2002.
 His role includes contributions to the Council’s work on teaching about religions, intercultural education and citizenship.
 At the request of the Director of DGIV, he undertook a feasibility study for a European Centre for Human Rights Education, incorporating citizenship education and education about religious diversity.
 He presented the study to the Steering Committee for Education (ministerial representatives from the 47 states) in Strasbourg.
 The Centre proposal was taken up by the Norwegian authorities and the European Wergeland Centre was inaugurated in Oslo in May 2009.
-Robert Jackson was invited to become its first Professor. http://www.theewc.org/news/view/the.ewc.welcomes.professor.robert.jackson/
+Robert Jackson was invited to become its first Professor, holding a Visiting Professorship at Oslo and Akershus University College, where the Centre was first located.

 Organisation for Security and Co-operation in Europe: Toledo Guiding Principles on Teaching about Religions and Beliefs